whastings/devnotes/topics/css.md

       * e.g. `grid-column-start: 2; grid-column-end: 5;`
 * `grid-row` lets you control the row sizing of a grid item
   * It works like `grid-column` but for rows

+### Grid Areas

+* An area is a named section of the grid
+* `grid-template-areas` defines the areas
+  * It takes a string for each row
+  * e.g. For a 3 x 3 grid, you could name three column areas:
+    * `grid-template-areas: "sidebar-1 content sidebar-2" "sidebar-1 content sidebar-2" "footer footer footer"`
+  * You can use it to define your grid instead of `grid-template-columns` and `grid-template-rows`
+* `grid-area` assigns a grid item to an area by its name
+  * e.g. `grid-area: footer`
+* You can refer to area names when defining where a track starts and ends
+  * You can refer to the start of an area with `areaname-start` and the end with `areaname-end`

+### Naming Lines

+* You can name the lines before and after a column or row so you can refer to them by name later
+* Definition syntax: `[line-name] trackSize`
+  * e.g. `grid-template-columns: [columns-start] 100px [columns-middle] 100px [columns-end];`
+* Reference example:
+  * `grid-column: columns-start / columns-end` to have an item take up all columns